officelearn/azure-docs.sv-se/articles/role-based-access-control/tutorial-role-assignments-user-powershell.md

 ---
-title: Självstudie – Bevilja åtkomst för en användare till Azure-resurser med hjälp av RBAC och Azure PowerShell | Microsoft Docs
+title: Tutorial - Grant a user access to Azure resources using RBAC and Azure PowerShell
-description: Lär dig att bevilja en användare åtkomst till Azure-resurser med hjälp av rollbaserad åtkomstkontroll (RBAC) och Azure PowerShell.
+description: Learn how to grant a user access to Azure resources using role-based access control (RBAC) and Azure PowerShell in this tutorial.
 services: active-directory
 documentationCenter: ''
 author: rolyon